What a spectrum licence lets you do

 You must know your obligations when we give you a spectrum licence.

-Two years before your licence will expire, we will write to you and ask if you wish to renew it.
+For spectrum licences without renewal statements, we will write to you and ask if you wish to renew it 5 years before your licence expires.

 We will tell you our decision, and let the public know that the licence will expire soon.